segmentio/segment-docs/src/engage/content/email/visual-html-editor.md

 - Learn more about [building email templates](/docs/engage/content/template/) to include in your Engage campaigns.

-- You can also use the [Drag and Drop Editor](/docs/engage/content/email/editor/) in Engage to build Email templates with drag and drop functionality.
+- You can also learn about the [Drag and Drop Editor](/docs/engage/content/email/editor/) in Engage to build Email templates with drag and drop functionality.

+> warning ""
+> once you create an email with the Visual HTML Editor, you can't modify it with the Drag and Drop Editor, and vice versa.